-- 7.9.2 The site is well located for employment, close to the Town Centre, with local services and open space nearby, and with good access to public transport, thus reducing the need to travel by car. - 7.9.3 The Land Availability Assessment 20212 identified the site as suitable to contribute to the housing requirement in Retford.
+- 7.9.2 The site is well located for employment, close to the Town Centre, with local services and open space nearby, and with good access to public transport, thus reducing the need to travel by car. - 7.9.3 The Land Availability Assessment 2021 identified the site as suitable to contribute to the housing requirement in Retford.
 The site is identified as deliverable from 2025-2026. - 7.9.4 Its development will enable a small scheme of approximately five affordable homes to be developed to help meet the District's housing need for social rent or affordable rent properties.
-The site will need to be carefully designed and sensitively developed to ensure that the amenity of existing residents is protected. - 7.9.5 The site is currently identified as allotments, but the Open Space Assessment Update 202018 states it has limited quality with only one plot currently rented.
+The site will need to be carefully designed and sensitively developed to ensure that the amenity of existing residents is protected. - 7.9.5 The site is currently identified as allotments, but the Open Space Assessment Update 2020 states it has limited quality with only one plot currently rented.
 To ensure no loss of provision, all active plots will be re-provided within the locality.
-The new allotments should be operational prior to the development of Milnercroft to ensure no loss of provision for local people. - 7.9.6 Safe access to the site should include provision for pedestrians and cyclists, and be agreed with the Local Highways Authority.
+This should be agreed with the Council's Parks and Open Space team.
+The new allotments should be operational prior to the development of Milnercroft to ensure no loss of provision for local people.